Azure/azure-quickstart-templates/101-sql-vm-new-storage/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-`Tags: Azure, SQL, VirtualMachine, AlwaysON, Cluster`
+`Tags: Azure, SQL, VirtualMachine, Performance, StorageConfiguration`

 ## Solution overview and deployed resources

-This deployment will create a WS failover cluster with cloud witness on the provided VMs (in same region) and enable SQL Always ON them.
-This will enable creating SQL Availability Groups over the created Always ON setup.
+Waiting for text from MIne

 Following resources will be created
- - Storage Account to be used as Cloud Witness for failover cluster
+ - A VirtualMachine with ........
  - Resource of type "SqlVirtualMachine" in Microsoft.SqlVirtualMachine resource provider.
-This corresponds to the existing VirtualMachine
+This corresponds to the new
- - Resource of type "SqlVirtualMachineGroup" in Microsoft.SqlVirtualMachine resource provider.
-This captures details of WS failover cluster setup